AMA Responses/FAQs

 -

+Sexuality education educates young people about these topics while they are at school, but it still has a long way to go in making sure it's comprehensive and relevant to everyone.
+It can be hard to educate via social media as the algorithm often blocks certain words even though they are medical terms related to health, which is wild!
 Having conversations with friends, family and people you meet in your everyday life can be a great way to educate people.
 Some people might feel uncomfortable talking about reproductive health and there can still be some stigma around these conversations.
-We need to change this because it's something everyone should feel comfortable talking about, and everyone has the right to access knowledge and information about their bodies, health and lives.
+We need to change this because it's something everyone should feel comfortable talking about and everyone has the right to access knowledge and information about their bodies, health and lives.
 However we also want to make sure we talk about it in a way that's culturally safe and is respectful of different experiences people may have had.
 The more we talk about these topics the easier it will get.

 It's also important that people ask their doctors questions – especially around reproductive health.
 Ask why certain tests need to be done, what are they looking for?
 Ask them if they offer medical abortions in case you ever need them.
 Ask them about your fertility, how you can get it tested and what you need to know about it.